 • Social engagement

 • An inclusive attitude

 There are no grades, no tests and no pressure in OLLI.
 We welcome every adult learner regardless of previous college experience.

 OLLI-USF's roots go back to 1993 when we were the USF Division of Senior Programs and its constituent programs, SeniorNet and Learning in Retirement.
 In February of 2005 we changed our name to OLLI-USF after receiving the first of several gifts from The Bernard Osher Foundation, based in San Francisco.
 The Oshers, Bernard and Barbro, are philanthropists who have channeled their generosity into education, medicine and the arts.

-The Bernard Osher Foundation developed a network of 120 lifelong learning programs at colleges and universities in all 50 states and the District of Columbia.
-Each program has the common thread of providing intellectually stimulating, non-credit learning opportunities for adults age 50 and older.
-We are one of seven Florida OLLIs: USF, Eckerd College, University of Miami, University of North Florida, Florida International University, Florida State University and Florida Atlantic University.
+The Bernard Osher Foundation developed a network of 121 lifelong learning programs at colleges and universities in all 50 states and the District of Columbia.
+Each program has the common thread of providing intellectually stimulating, non-credit learning opportunities specifically for "seasoned adults" age 50 and better.
+We are one of eight Florida OLLIs: USF, Eckerd College, University of Miami, University of North Florida, Florida International University, Florida State University, Florida Atlantic University and Ringling College.